Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Preliminaries

 \section{Preliminaries}

 \textbf{Notation.} Given a graph $G$ and a subset $A$ of its vertices, we define $G[A]$ as the subgraph of $G$ induced by $A$.

 Given a unit disk graph $G$, we say that $G$ has \emph{ply} $p$ if there is an embedding of $G$ such that every point in the plane is contained in at most $p$ disks of $G$.
+Given an embedding of a unit disk graph $G$ and a vertex $v\in V(G)$, we define $D(v)$ as the unit disk corresponding to $v$.
 Let $P$ and $G$ be unit disk graphs and let $|V(G)|=n$, $|V(P)|=k$.

 We denote all vectors by bold letters, the all ones vector by $\mathbf{1}$ and the all zeros vector by $\mathbf{0}$.
 We use the Iverson bracket notation: for a statement $P$, we define $[P]=1$ if $P$ is true and $[P]=0$ if $P$ is false.
 We define $[k]=\{1,\dots,k\}$.
 Given a function $f:A\rightarrow B$ and $C\subseteq A$, we define the restriction of $f$ to $C$ as $f|_C:C\rightarrow B$, $f|_C(c)=f(c)$ for all $c\in C$.
 If $g = f|_C$ for some $C$ then we say that $f$ \emph{extends} $g$.